 What Is the Best Budgeting Tool or Best BudgetingApp?

 Because we started budgeting so long ago, we have always used a simple Excel spreadsheet that my husband created years and years ago that we just updated as we needed to with different categories (such as when the kiddos came along).
 However, after researching the different apps out there, if I were going to use an inexpensive but paid app, I would go with You Need a Budget (YNAB.com).
-They use a zero-based budget and even encourage you to get to the point where you are budgeting off of last month’s income, both of which I strongly endorse.
+They use a zero-based budget and even encourage you to get to the point where you are budgeting off of last month’s income, both of which I strongly encourage.
 They have really good reviews, and their app seems both robust and user friendly.

 If you want to be able to have financial peace and stability and eventually reach financial freedom, you have to be able to have money left over after your spending to save and to invest.
 And in order to do that, you have to master a budget or spending plan.
 If you want to win financially, as with any area of your life, you have to make a plan and stick to it.
 You can find information on how to stick to your budget here.